top of page

 • Differentiation: Say why competitors don’t solve the prospect’s Problems as well as you do

-• Pricing: Covers the purchase options you’re offering and say what's included in each
+• Pricing: Cover the purchase options you’re offering and say what's included in each

 • Not Included: Call out any items you’ve discussed during the buying process that are not included